tensorflow/swift/docs/AggregateParameters.md

 }
 ```

 Swift does not yet have a hygienic macro system, which is a strong reason to avoid this design.
 It makes more sense to use compiler synthesis to implement the `func update(withGradients:_:)` protocol requirement since there's existing infrastructure to do that.
-It is possible to iterate over `ParameterAggregate` members and perform arbitrary accesses/mutation using key paths.
-By synthesizing an `allKeyPaths` static property for `ParameterAggregate` types, we can achieve most of the functionality of macros.
+It is possible to iterate over `ParameterGroup` members and perform arbitrary accesses/mutation using key paths.
+By synthesizing an `allKeyPaths` static property for `ParameterGroup` types, we can achieve most of the functionality of macros.
 [Read above](#complex-iteration-and-mutation-of-parameters-implementation-in-progress) for more details on the `allKeyPaths` synthesis design.